explaingit

 TLDR

-A lightweight JavaScript library that automatically animates webpage elements (fade, slide, reveal) as users scroll them into view, with no framework required.
+ScrollReveal is a tiny JavaScript library that adds smooth reveal animations to webpage elements as users scroll them into view, no framework required, just include it and call one function.

 Mindmap